ScorpionResponse/vagrant-bootstrap/README.md

 The bootstrap process should leave you with a local checkout of this project.
-Assuming everything worked, the file `success` is created by the local instance of Ansible from the checkout of the repo on the VM.
+Assuming everything worked, the file `success` is created by the local instance of Ansible running the playbook `ansible/site.yml` from the checkout of the repo on the VM.
 Any further actions should be done on that copy the same way instead of on the version shared from the Windows host.

 Guessing based on the links from the blog post the problems seem to be related mostly to actually editing a file or otherwise writing back to the Windows